S-BDeveloper/Dataset/EDUCATIONAL_GUIDELINES.md

 ## Overview

-This document outlines the educational principles and guidelines for maintaining neutrality and academic integrity in the Islamic Dataset Interface application.
+This document outlines the educational principles and guidelines for maintaining objectivity and academic integrity in the Islamic Dataset Interface application.

 ## Core Principles

-### 1. **Educational Neutrality**
+### 1. **Educational Objectivity**

 - Present information without personal interpretation
 - Avoid subjective commentary on religious matters